WeiToGo/GoCaml/README.md

 ==============

 ## Dependencies
 - menhir
 - Make
+- oUnit (for running tests)

-## How to build
+## How to run code
-    cd src
+    make clean
     make

-This should produce an executable `gocaml` in the root directory (parent of src).
+    ./main.native <your golite file path>

+## Running tests
+You can run the unittests using `make test` command.